- Meet the UW Graduate School's Minimum Admissions Requirements

 The application deadline is December 15.
 If December 15 falls on a Saturday or Sunday, then the deadline is the following Monday.
-Offers of admission are usually made by mid March.
+Offers of admission are usually made by mid-March.

 For questions about application procedures, please email the English Graduate Office at firstname.lastname@example.org.

-Non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.
+Minimum admission requirements: Non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.